hadley/adv-r/Data-structures.md

 Given a vector, you can determine what type it is using `typeof()`, or a specific tests: `is.character()`, `is.double()`, `is.integer()`, `is.logical()`, or generically `is.atomic()`.

-Beware `is.numeric()`: it's a general test for the "numberliness" of a vector, not a specific test for double vectors, which are commonly called numeric. `is.numeric()` is an S3 generic.
+Beware `is.numeric()`: it's a general test for the "numberliness" of a vector, not a specific test for double vectors, which are commonly called numeric. `is.numeric()` is an S3 generic, and returns TRUE for integers.

 ```R
 typeof(integer)